superseriousbusiness/gotosocial/docs/installation_guide/quick_and_dirty.md

 Spin yourself up a cheap VPS with Linux running on it, or get a homeserver ready with Ubuntu Server or something similar.

 [Hostwinds](https://www.hostwinds.com/) is a good option here: it's cheap and they throw in a static IP address for free.

+[Greenhost](https://greenhost.net) is also great: it has zero co2 emissions, but is a bit more costly.

 This guide won't go into running [UFW](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04) and [Fail2Ban](https://linuxize.com/post/install-configure-fail2ban-on-ubuntu-20-04/) but you absolutely should do that.
 Leave ports `443` and `80` open.